stothard-group/snp_conversion/README.md

 **Note that AB format is not a valid input format for file conversion, as there is not enough information in the AB file to support conversion**

+## Merge Files Inputs

+**All input for the merge_files utility must be of the same file type.
+The merge_files utility does not check that this is the case, so the onus is on the user to use check_format, and ensure that only files of the same format are merged.**

 ### Internal file formatting